• Skip to primary navigation

 My motto is the lighter you travel, the better, especially if you plan to get off the beaten track as you travel in Mexico.

-If you were in two minds on where to go, this guide should have given you some inspiration and motivated you to finally decide which places to visit in Mexico.
+If you were in two minds on where to go, this guide should have given you a little bit of inspiration on which places to visit in Mexico.

 My greatest advice is that you take the time to explore the regions that really speak to your heart!